jben-work/netflix-sde-takehome/README.md

 - Wait 30-60 seconds after startup for data to be collected
 - Review individual service logs for errors

+## Productionalization
+### Scaling
+In order to scale this tool, we could begin by deploying multiple instances of this for each city (i.e., one deployment for Nashville, one for Los Gatos, etc.).
+In addition, we could also implement some sort of queueing mechanism (RabbitMQ/Kafka) to enqueue tasks for each city.
+We could then scale up workers depending upon demand.

+### Reliability and Failover
+Looking at this from an SRE perspective makes me want to think about alternatives to wttr.in (What if wttr.n is down?).
+As of this writing, AWS is having a massive outage, and despite their marketing materials, it doesn't seem like they actually have automated failover :).
+Given that wttr.in simply returns weather data, I think we should implement a failover weather service.
+We could build in some monitoring to verify that the endpoint is working, and if not, then failover to another data provider (a quick Google shows weather.gov and openweathermap.org as alternatives).
+This may mean we need to write some additional code to ensure that the other providers' data is in the format we expect, though.

+### Data Persistence
+Currently, this implementation simply writes data on disk.
+As such, if the host/instance falls over, we would have data loss.
+A better way to architect this would be to write the data to a persistent DB instance hosted elsewhere.

+### High Availability
+We also have a single point of failure, given that this instance only runs on one host.
+Adding in a load balancer and multiple instances would help alleviate any such issues.

+### Performance
+Thinking about performance...I am sure we could optimize some of the code to have parallel API calls.
+Similarly, instead of individual writes to the DB, we could batch all of our writes into one request.
+This likely would be a large improvement in DB throughput.
+Another point here would be to think about caching: it seems that teh wttr.in API has some rate-limiting, so depending on any SLAs we have with customers, we could implement some caching (Redis?) to keep recent results.
+This would likely also improve startup times.

+### Georgraphic distribution
+Further, given the recent AWS outage, distributing the per-city-instances across multiple AZs would likely be a good idea.
+We could also have disaster recovery cold nodes that we could spin up/failover to, in the even that our monitoring detecting any outage(s).

+### Observability
+As far as telemetry is concerned, since we already have InfluxDB, a logical next step would be to wire up the time-series data to Grafana.
+We could then use tools like PagerDuty to setup on-call rotations and Slack for coordination.

+### Security
+The use of `privileged:true` in Docker is not the correct way to productionalize this application.
+Given the starter docker-compose file's use of bind mounts and how each container needs to read from the other, this was a tradeoff for local development/this interview exercise.
+In a production environment, we could resolve this by using a Docker managed volume, or something like a k8s persistent volume claim that all pods in the namespace to read/write from.

 **Clean restart:**
 ```bash
 docker-compose down